For daily wit & wisdom, sign up for the Almanac newsletter.

 Mark these solar eclipse dates on your calendar so you don’t miss any of this century’s spectacles!

-Total Eclipse Dates Visible from U.S. and Canada
+Total Solar Eclipse Dates Visible from U.S. and Canada

-- August 21, 2017.
-Makes a 185-mile-wide shadow across the continental United States from west to east.
+August 21, 2017.
+Made a 185-mile-wide shadow across the continental United States from west to east.
+It was called the Great American Eclipse.
+See some of our total eclipses articles highlighting this rare event!

 Tip: Never stare at the Sun without proper eye protection!
 You could cause permanent harm to your eyes.